slice/chaos/README.md

 ## Usage

-chaos works by repeatedly fetching the Discord client at a user-specified interval and extracting metadata from the client HTML and scripts.
-This metadata can then be published to various consumers (called "publishers"), e.g. `stdout` or a Discord webhook.
+chaos works by repeatedly fetching the Discord frontend at a user-specified interval and extracting metadata from the frontend HTML and scripts.
+This metadata can then be published to various consumers (called "publishers"), e.g.
+`stdout` or a Discord webhook.

 All logs are sent to `stderr`, so feel free to pipe `stdout` to anywhere you'd like when using the `stdout` publisher.